towercomputers/toweros/README.md

 ## 2. Usage

 ### 2.1.
-Provision a Host
+Provision a host

-Note: if you are using TowerOS, you can skip the first step.
+Note: If you are using TowerOS, you can skip the first step.

 #### 2.1.1.
 Generate an image with build-image